Networking

 • 79% of job applicants use social media in their job search

-• Job seekers rank social media and professional networks as the most useful job search resource
+• Job seekers rank social media and professional networks as the most useful types of job search resources

-• Recruiting via social media is growing with 84% of organization currently using it and 9% planning to use it
+• Recruiting via social media is growing, with 84% of organizations currently using it and 9% planning to use it

-• 70% of hiring managers say they've successfully hired with social media
+• 70% of hiring managers say they've successfully hired using social media

 • 91% of employers are using social media to hire

-Exploring your career options - There are so many different paths to take with your career, and LinkedIn gives you an opportunity to browse the paths of other professionals.
-To start, you can try using Whitman's University Page, just click the "Alumni" button, to browse the careers of thousands of alumni.
+Exploring your career options - There are many different paths to take within a career trajectory, and LinkedIn gives you an opportunity to browse the paths of other professionals.
+To begin, you can start with Whitman College's LinkedIn page - just click the "Alumni" tab to browse the careers of thousands of alumni.
 Viewing a profile can give you valuable insight into the kinds of skills and experiences that are used in different occupations.

 Researching organizations - Over 55 million organizations have public profiles on LinkedIn, which gives you an opportunity to learn more about their company culture, connect with employees, and apply for job openings.